Last updated on January 21st, 2023 at 08:14 pm

 They are Rhema University and Gregory University both situated in Aba and Uturu respectively.
-Three tertiary hospitals are in the state, the Federal Medical centre in Umuahia, Abia state Teaching hospital in Aba and Abia state college of Health Technology in Aba.
+Three tertiary hospitals are in the state, the Federal Medical Centre in Umuahia, the Abia state Teaching hospital in Aba and Abia state college of Health Technology in Aba.

-There are two polytechnic in the state, The Abia state Polytechnic which is also located in Aba and a private-owned; Covenant Polytechnic also in the city of Aba.
+There are two polytechnics in the state, The Abia state Polytechnic which is also located in Aba and a private-owned; Covenant Polytechnic also in the city of Aba.

-Other higher institutions of learning in the state include, The Abia state college of Education in Arochuckwu and a school of Nursing in Amachara.
-There are many insignificant achievements in education sector through public and private contributions towards educational developments in the state.
+Other higher institutions of learning in the state include The Abia state college of Education in Arochuckwu and the school of Nursing in Amachara.
+There are many insignificant achievements in the education sector through public and private contributions toward educational developments in the state.

-Tourists and Travellers to Abia state can come to the state by using Owerri international Airport also known as Sam Mbakwe or Imo state Airport which is an hour drive to the state capital.
+Tourists and Travellers to Abia state can come to the state by using Owerri International Airport also known as Sam Mbakwe or Imo state Airport which is an hour’s drive to the state capital.

 Aba is linked to Port Harcourt by rail but the present administration is on its resuscitation.
 Though boats and canoes are always available to have easy accessibility to coastal areas of the state.